Updated November 18, 2024

 Potential Consequences of Buffer Overflow Attacks

-Once the attacker successfully overflows the buffer, they can overwrite critical data in the adjacent memory areas.
+Once the attacker overflows the buffer, they can overwrite critical data in the adjacent memory areas.
 This can include important variables, function pointers, or even the return address of a function.
-By manipulating these values, the attacker can redirect the program’s execution flow to their own malicious code.
+By manipulating these values, the attacker can redirect the program’s execution flow to their malicious code.

 It’s important to note that buffer overflow attacks can be particularly dangerous because they can bypass security measures such as ASLR.
 ASLR randomizes the memory layout of a program, making it harder for attackers to predict the location of critical data.
 However, skilled attackers can still find ways to exploit buffer overflow vulnerabilities and execute their malicious code.